-The library welcomes children to use its facilities and services.
-However, responsibility for the behavior and well-being of children using the library rests with the parent/guardian or assigned caregiver, not with the library’s personnel.
-Library staff cannot supervise children in the library.
+The Library welcomes children to use its facilities and services.
+However, responsibility for the behavior and well-being of children using the library rests with the parent/guardian/caregiver, not with the Library’s personnel.
+Library staff cannot supervise children in the Library.

-Children under the age of six must be with an adult and supervised at all time in all parts of the building.
+Children under the age of 6 must be with a parent/guardian/caregiver and supervised at all times in all parts of the building.

-Children between the ages of six and twelve may read or work independently provided that the parent/guardian or assigned caregiver is in the building.
-No children under the age of twelve are to be left unsupervised in the building.
+Children between the ages of 6 and 12 may read or work independently provided that the parent/guardian/caregiver is in the building.
+No children under the age of 12 are to be left unsupervised in the building.

-If any children under the age of twelve are found in the building without an adult, the staff will attempt to locate the parent or adult caregiver.
-If the parent or caregiver cannot be located either in the library or at the McKinley Birthplace Home within one hour, or if the library is closing, the local police will be contacted to pick up the child.
+If any children under the age of 12 are found in the building without a parent/guardian/caregiver, the staff will attempt to locate the parent/guardian/ caregiver.
+If the parent/guardian/caregiver cannot be located either in the Library or at the McKinley Birthplace Home within one hour, or if the Library is closing, the local police will be contacted to pick up the child.

 Teenagers between the ages of 13 and 17 are treated as adult Library users as far as expectations for appropriate conduct.
 (See Behavior and Conduct Policy) Parents/guardians/caregivers are still legally responsible for the actions of these individuals.
 All young people should have emergency contact information available.